 To register please email firstname.lastname@example.org

-This current group is now full!
+This group is now on hold until Fall 2023.
 Please email to register for a future cohort!

 Youth aged between 14-17 years old who are experiencing low to moderate struggles with depression and/or anxiety are invited to join MindMe!

 Mind Me aims to support youth who are dealing with low mood or anxiety by helping them learn more about worries, anxiety, and depression and understand the impact of emotions and thoughts on our well-being.
 It also aims to facilitate the learning of strategies to cope with challenging emotions, worries and situations that can feel overwhelming.

 Led by peers, for peers, we are excited to offer a new monthly Two-Spirit Healing Circle from 6:00-7:30pm.
 This group will run on an ongoing drop-in basis, monthly.
 We are honoured to have Elder Bon Fabian facilitate this group alongside Foundry BC Virtual’s Indigenous Navigation and Wellness provider, Raymond Johnson-Brown.
 Each month the group will come together to share stories, provide emotional support, explore resources and build a community together for two spirit identities.Register Now

 ON HOLD: UNYA'S 2- SPIRIT COLLECTIVE X FOUNDRY GROUPadd

 This virtual group offered by UNYA’s 2- Spirit Collective (Urban Native Youth Association) and Foundry Virtual BC.
 This group is for any and all identifying LGBTQ2A+ youth ages 12-24 residing in BC, who are looking to connect virtually with others in a safe, online, environment.